wallstop/malbolge-toolkit/docs/TUTORIAL.md

 - Virtual environments (recommended but optional)

 **New to Malbolge?** Read [MALBOLGE_PRIMER.md](MALBOLGE_PRIMER.md) first to understand what Malbolge is and why we need automated generation!

+**Migrating from earlier releases?** Imports now flow through the modular `malbolge` package.
+See [RELEASE_NOTES.md](RELEASE_NOTES.md) for a quick checklist covering the retirement of `MalbolgeInterpreter.py`, new CLI entry points, and other breaking changes.

 ---